SripadaLab/ABCD_Resting_Neurocognition/README.md

 1. Edit paths in s01_Load.m and s04_LME.R to point to the correct locations for the scripts and the data.

 1. Look at and/or run the example.m script to get an idea of the steps that happen in the different scripts.

+## General overview
+In very general terms, our procedure is the following: within folds of cross validation
+1. do PCA in training data
+1. use PCA scores in regression model to explain phenotype
+1. apply model to test data and calculate performance

+outside folds
+1. calculate mean performance over folds
+1. fit PCA and regression in full data to generate a consensus connectome